 mAh – A milliampere-hour (mAh) is 1000th of an ampere-hour ( Ah ).
 It is the amount of power or energy charge that a battery can hold and deliver over a given time period.
 In layman’s terms, its how long an electrical device will run before its battery will need recharging.

 Joules – Is the power rating that NoCo likes to rate their Jump Starters.
-As peak amps is only a quick instantaneous spike, Joules is more of a maximum power rating over time.
+As peak amps are only a quick instantaneous spike, Joules is more of a maximum power rating over time.
 As most cars, trucks, and boats start within 3 seconds, the GB150 is designed to deliver the greatest amount of power in this 3-second window.

 What is the Joules rating of the NoCo GB150?